Brendan O'Brien (journalist): Life and career

 In 1983, O'Brien won a Jacob's Award for his reporting on the RTÉ current affairs programme, Today Tonight.

-He is noted for his report and investigation of Martin Cahill where he follows the criminal and confronts him in the street.
+He is noted for his report and investigation of Martin Cahill where he followed said criminal and confronts him in the street.

 In 2008, O'Brien won the Irish Children's Book of the Year Award for The Story of Ireland.
-He has also written about the history of the IRA.
+He also wrote about the history of the IRA.

 He worked from 2005 until 2010 for the independent radio station Newstalk presenting The Saturday Edition.